ivan-salazar14/tradeia/README.md

 # Tradeia

-Tradeia is a comprehensive trading platform consisting of two main applications: a landing page for marketing and user acquisition, and a full-featured trading dashboard for portfolio management, backtesting, and strategy analysis.
+Tradeia is a comprehensive algorithmic trading platform built as a monorepo with two main applications: a marketing landing page for user acquisition and a full-featured trading dashboard for strategy development, backtesting, portfolio management, and real-time trading signals.

 ## 📱 Applications